 - Don’t buy cheap.
 Buy your mods from a manufacturer with a good reputation.
-An Innokin device is much less likely to have problems than a off-brand mod you picked up for $15 from a shady website
+An Innokin device is much less likely to have problems than a off-brand mod or clone you picked up for $15 from a shady website

 - Don’t leave your mod in direct sunlight.
 This is simple – your batteries could get too hot if they’re left in direct sunlight or near other sources of heat

 - Do regularly check your battery wraps for damage.
 You might not think your battery’s wraps are damaged, but it’s worth checking them regularly just in case.
 Replacement wraps cost almost nothing and are easy to apply